BlackRock, Inc. (BLK): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-1999 Initial Public Offering (IPO) Raised capital for expansion; AUM was approximately $165 billion.
+1999 Initial Public Offering (IPO) on the NYSE Raised capital for expansion; by year-end, AUM reached $165 billion.

-2006 Merger with Merrill Lynch Investment Managers (MLIM) Significantly expanded retail and international presence; AUM exceeded $1 trillion.
+2006 Merged with Merrill Lynch Investment Managers (MLIM) Significantly expanded retail distribution and diversified its product offerings beyond fixed-income.

 BlackRock, Inc.'s Transformative Moments